 Leases - In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 ASU 2016-02 amends existing lease accounting guidance and requires recognition of most lease arrangements on the balance sheet.
-The adoption of this standard resulted in the Company recognizing a right-of-use asset representing its rights to use the underlying asset for the lease term with an offsetting lease liability.
+The adoption of this standard did not result in the Company recognizing a right-of-use asset representing its rights to use the underlying asset for the lease term with an offsetting lease liability.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, with early adoption permitted.
-The adoption of this standard did not have a material impact on the Company's financial position, results of operations or cash flows.
+The adoption of this standard does not currently have a material impact on the Company's financial position, results of operations or cash flows.